-Accessibility of basic education and increase entrant places in vocal education were still large in all regions.
+Accessibility of basic education and increase entrant places in vocal education

+The regional accessibility of basic education is good and has remained nearly at the same level according to a 7-year national review conducted by the regional administrations.
+The differences between municipalities were still large in all regions.
 Yet, nearly 97 % of school leavers continued in further education straight away.
 The provision of vocational education and training was increased by entrant places.
-The increases were made in accordance with labor needs and with emphasis on growth Centre.
+The increases were made in accordance with labour needs and with emphasis on growth Centre.
 The aim was particularly to secure young people's entry to education and training, lower the youth unemployment rate, prevent the drift towards exclusion among young people and safeguard adults' opportunities for vocational education and training7.